Academic Departments

 The College & Career Center is located in the AHS Library.
 Students can get help exploring post high school education and career pathways by dropping in or reaching out to our AHS College & Career Specialist, Jen Marsden.
 She is available to help all students (and their families) explore post high school education and career options, and to assist in navigating the college admissions and financial aid process.
 Please reach out to her with questions or to schedule an appointment at jennifer.marsden@ashland.k12.or.us.

 All AHS students explore career and college pathways in various classes, as well as in grade level meetings.
 AHS seniors take a College & Career Readiness (CCR) class, where they get extensive support on planning for post high school education and/or career options.
-Junior and senior students are strongly encouraged to attend College & Career Pathways Information Sessions, learn about our ASPIRE program and check out the AHS College Handbookplease see below for more info on these and other resources!
+Junior and senior students are strongly encouraged to attend College & Career Pathways Information Sessions, learn about our ASPIRE program and check out the AHS College Handbook – please see below for more info on these and other resources!
 You can also find recordings of past information sessions on the AHS YouTube Channel.

 The AHS College & Career Center hosts visits by representatives from community colleges, four year colleges and universities, professional career schools, branches of the military, Job Corps, gap year programs and more!
 Please check out the current calendar and check back for updates as more events are scheduled.

-Upcoming College & Career Pathways Information Sessions
+AHS College & Career Pathways Information Sessions

-Learn about the pathways to access financial aid and scholarships!
-We will discuss the process for completing the FAFSA (Free Application for Federal Student Aid), which qualifies students to receive the Federal Pell GrantOregon Opportunity Grant (OOG), Oregon Promise Grant (OPG), and government loans.
+Thursday, October 10– Financial Aid 101: Learn about the ways to access financial aid and scholarships!
+We will discuss the process for completing the FAFSA (Free Application for Federal Student Aid), an online application which qualifies students to receive the Federal Pell Grant, the Oregon Opportunity Grant, the Oregon Promise Grant, government loans, and grants/scholarships from many private colleges.
+This year the 2025-26 FAFSA will go live for seniors on December 1 and use income and tax information from 2023.
 We will also cover the ORSAA (Oregon Student Aid Application) for students eligible for the OOG and OPG, who cannot complete the FAFSA, and the CSS Profile, an additional financial aid application required by some private colleges.

 AHS College Handbook